ConorHogan/Programming_Scripting_Projects/README.md

 ![alt text](https://github.com/ConorHogan/Programming_Scripting_Projects/blob/master/Images/MinMax.png)

-As you can see from the above figures, the range for Petal Length and Petal Width is relatively large compared to the two Sepeal characteristics.
+As you can see from the above figures, the range for Petal Length and Petal Width is relatively large compared to the two Sepal characteristics.
 As we will see later, this is due to the Setosa species having a significantly smaller Petal size in comparison to the other two Species.

 ### 4.1.2 MEDIAN & MODE